Multics > About

 • Redesigned home page: wider, more open layout with larger print.
 Simplified the home page generation.
 Eliminated home-brew indexing, used Google custom search instead.
 Removed random picture picker and its iframe, added a JQuery based picture gallery using EasySlider.
 Removed long disorganized list of contents that duplicated the menus.
 Many thanks to Lilli Filichia for design and layout advice.

 • Reorganized the menu headings and categories: History, People, Library, Sites, About.
+Navigation is consistent: the menus are the same on all pages that use them.
 Moved some pages from Stories to Articles.
-Eliminated general.html, moved its parts elsewhere.
+Eliminated general.html, moved its parts elsewhere, mostly to history.html.
 Added a "breadcrumbs" path name indicator to page headings to help visitors know where they are.
-Every page with menus used the same menus.
+Every page with menus has the same menus.

 • Provided one-level drop-down menus on almost all pages, generated from menubar.sql, shown using JQuery.
-Only one level (ie no staircase).
-If JavaScript is not enabled, the menu degrades to single menubar.
-The tail of every page has links to the other L2 pages in the category, and all pages have links to the L1 category heads, so that there is a path to all pages if the menus are not shown (small window, or JavaScript not enabled).
+Only one level of menus (ie no staircase): this reduces the number of times that an unchanged page has to be regnerated.
+If JavaScript is not enabled, the menu degrades to a single menubar.
+The tail of every page has links to the other level-two pages in the category, and all pages have links to the top-level category heads, so that there is a path to all pages if the menus are not shown (e.g. in a small window, or when JavaScript is not enabled).
+These linage rules also ensure that even if a web crawler does not use sitmemap.xml, it can still discover all pages on the site.

-• Converted all pages to HTML5.
-Improved layout and loading speed of image gallery and some other pages that use images.
+• Converted all pages to HTML5 and checked them with W3 Validator.
+Improved the layout and loading speed of image gallery and some other pages that use images.

 • Mobile Devices.
 Google Webmaster Tools informed me that some pages were hard to read on mobile devices.
 I fixed most pages in July 2015, and updated the "alternate menu bar" in November 2022.
 More work is still needed.